Farama-Foundation/PettingZoo/docs/classic/rps.md

 | 1      | Paper        |
 | 2      | Scissors     |

-#### Paper, Scissors, Lizard, Spock
+#### Expanded Game

-The action space is a scalar value with 5 possible values.
-The values are encoded as follows: Rock is 0, paper is 1, scissors is 2, lizard is 3, and Spock is 4.
+The action space is a scalar value with 3 + (2 * n) possible values, where n is the number of additional action pairs.
+The values for 2 additional action pairs are encoded as in the following table.

 | Value  |  Action |
 | :----: | :---------:  |